Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)

 The insulin pump has advantages and disadvantages; it may be helpful to talk with a person who uses a pump before deciding to try it.
 Most pump manufacturers have a list of people willing to speak with prospective pump users.
 It may also be possible to use a trial pump for a few days before committing to it.

-Advantages — Insulin pumps have the advantage of flexible timing of meals and other day-to-day events, similar to intensive treatment regimens that combine very-rapid acting and long-acting insulins.
+Advantages — Insulin pumps have the advantage of increasing flexibility in the timing of meals and other day-to-day events.
 This can be of great benefit for children or adults whose schedule varies from one day to the next.
 People who use an insulin pump do not require multiple daily injections; most patients who use the pump change their injection site every 48 to 72 hours.